awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 You can't balance datasets containing column vectors\.

 You can use the **Balance data** operation to balance your data using one of the following operators:
-+ Random oversampling – Randomly duplicates samples in the minority category\.
++ *Random oversampling* – Randomly duplicates samples in the minority category\.
 For example, if you're trying to detect fraud, you might only have cases of fraud in 10% of your data\.
-For an equal proportion of fraudulent and non\-fraudulent cases, randomly duplicates fraud cases within the dataset 8 times\.
+For an equal proportion of fraudulent and non\-fraudulent cases, this operator randomly duplicates fraud cases within the dataset 8 times\.
-+ Random undersampling – Roughly equivalent to random oversampling\.
++ *Random undersampling* – Roughly equivalent to random oversampling\.
 Randomly removes samples from the overrepresented category to get the proportion of samples that you desire\.
-+ Synthetic Minority Oversampling Technique \(SMOTE\) – Uses samples from the underrepresented category to interpolate new synthetic minority samples\.
++ *Synthetic Minority Oversampling Technique \(SMOTE\)* – Uses samples from the underrepresented category to interpolate new synthetic minority samples\.
 For more information about SMOTE, see the following description\.

 You can use all transforms for datasets containing both numeric and non\-numeric features\.
 SMOTE interpolates values by using neighboring samples\.
 Data Wrangler uses the R\-squared distance to determine the neighborhood to interpolate the additional samples\.
 Data Wrangler only uses numeric features to calculate the distances between samples in the underrepresented group\.